leep0o/qwintry-test/README.md

 #### Start app

 ```
-- Fill the db data in .env
+Fill the db data in .env and:
 - make start

+Run tests:
+- make test
 ```